The anonymization problem in social networks: Results

-We executed experiments on graph models and real-world networks.
-In each experiment, all edges are sequentially deleted unless the process exceeds the runtime limit of 30 minutes.
-In this case, the process continues only until the required number of edges is deleted for the budgeted variant.
-For the four networks that this pertains to, only results on observed runtime are reported, with the goal of assessing scalability of the anonymization algorithms.
-For the partial and budgeted variant, we set the target anonymity to 95\% of the nodes and the budget to 5\% of the edges respectively.
-The budget is chosen based on previous work indicating that randomly deleting 5\% of the edges preserves most network properties~\cite{borgatti2006robustness, wang2012measurement}.

-The recompute gap was chosen so that the last edges are deleted in the 100th step.
-Including the initial anonymity measurement this yields 101 data points for each run.
-To account for the nondeterminism in both the anonymization algorithms and the generation of model networks, we report averages over five runs.
-For results showing the anonymization process and utility analysis, we additionally report the standard deviation.

-For results on utility, we generate for each run the anonymized graph for all 101 data points by deleting the selected edges, and for each compute the utility metrics summarized in Section~\ref{sub:util-metrics}.
-For results on community detection, we run the Leiden algorithm~\cite{traag2019louvain} 10 times for each network, followed by a consensus clustering step~\cite{lancichinetti2012consensus}.

-For the graph models, we use the Erd\H{o}s-Rényi (ER) model~\cite{erdos1960evolution}, where edges are chosen randomly; the Barab{\'a}si-Albert (BA) model~\cite{barabasi1999emergence}, accounting for the preferential attachment mechanism that generates a powerlaw degree distribution, and the Watts-Strogatz (WS) model~\cite{watts1998collective} with rewire probability 0.05, which generates clustered networks (i.e., graphs with triangles).
-For each model, we use graphs with 500 nodes and average degrees 2, 4, 16 and 64.
+We implement the algorithms introduced in Section~\ref{sec:approach} in our reusable C++ ANO-NET framework.\footnote{\url{https://github.com/RacheldeJong/ANONET}} Experiments on graph models use Python and NetworkX~\cite{networkx}, utility analysis is performed with igraph~\cite{igraph}.
+Experiments are conducted on both graph models and real-world networks.
+We use three graph models: Erd\H{o}s-Rényi (ER), where edges are added at random; Barab{\'a}si-Albert (BA), accounting for the preferential attachment mechanism that generates a powerlaw degree distribution, and Watts-Strogatz (WS) with rewire probability 0.05, which generates clustered networks~\cite{barabasi2016network}.
+Each model uses graphs with 500 nodes and average degrees 2, 4, 16 and 64.
 Properties of the real-world network datasets used can be found in Table~\ref{tab:data}.

+In each experiment, edges are sequentially deleted until the desired anonymity level is reached, or the runtime exceeds 30 minutes.
+In the latter case, anonymization continues until a budget of $B=5\%$ of the edges is deleted, corresponding to the budgeted variant.
+In partial anonymization, we set target anonymity $\alpha$ to $95\%$ of the nodes.
+The recompute gap is set to delete 1\% of the edges in each iteration.
+To account for nondeterminism in the algorithms and graph models, we report averages and show error bars indicating standard deviations over five runs and five generated graph instances.

+For utility analysis, we generate anonymized graphs for the 19 networks that finished within the time limit by deleting the selected edges and compute the utility metrics summarized in Section~\ref{sub:util-metrics}.
+For community detection, we run the Leiden algorithm~\cite{traag2019louvain} 10 times for each original and anonymized network.

 Experiments are conducted on a machine with 512 GB RAM, 128 AMD EPYC 7702 cores at 2.0 GHz and 256 threads.
 Each run uses one thread, which is not shared with other processes.